-Because it wasn't long after my first year bodybuilding that things got bad.
+Because it wasn't long after my first year of bodybuilding that things got bad.
 Really bad.

 You see, dieting for a bodybuilding show is tough.
 Very tough.

-You're still training hard, and practising your posing (which is a workout in itself) but you're doing all of this on very little food.
+You're still training hard and practicing your posing (which is a workout in itself), but you're doing all of this on very little food.

-Everyone in the sport knows that the typical 12 week cut is painful.
-Worst, the sacrifices you make are huge.
+Everyone in the sport knows that the typical 12-week cut is painful.
+Worst of all, the sacrifices you make are huge.

 No going out partying with friends.
 No birthday cake on birthdays.
 No skipped workouts.
 No tasty food.

-This cutting phase separates recreational bodybuilders (people who just train to look good) with the competitive bodybuilders.
+This cutting phase separates recreational bodybuilders (people who just train to look good) from the competitive bodybuilders.